ssloy/ssloy.github.io/docs/tinyfloat/computers-and-numbers.md

 Moreover, pure log encoding cannot represent integers exactly, except powers of two.
 Floating‑point formats fix this: they preserve all integers up to a certain size exactly (e.g., all integers up to $2^{24}$ fit in a `float32`).
 This property is essential in many algorithms (array indexing, loop counters, geometry).

+??? tip "Fun fact"
+    There are “[logarithmic number systems](https://en.wikipedia.org/wiki/Logarithmic_number_system)” (LNS), used in niche areas like DSP (digital signal processing) and deep learning accelerators.
+They are great for multiplication/division (turns into add/subtract), but bad for addition.
+Hardware designs typically combine both worlds.

 ### Floating point numbers

 The idea of floating‑point is to mimic the logarithmic distribution while retaining efficient arithmetic.